RyanCube/ryancube.github.io/projects/crt.md

 ---

 ## Initial Assessment
 It powered on, which was promising.
-But the picture had a black bar across the top, the whole image was tilted at an angle, and both sides of the screen were bowing inward.
+But the picture had a black bar across the top, the whole image was tilted at an angle, and each side of the screen were bowing inward.
 I ran it through a display testing tool to get a better read on what I was dealing with.
 It was clear this CRT needed to be taken apart.

 <div style="display:flex; gap:10px; justify-content:center;">
   <div style="text-align:center;">